Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

     ; operation to do, the people that built
     ; the linux made that 1 represents print
-    ; on terminal, rdi is the file descriptor to do it, ; being '0' the STDIN '1' the STDOUT, and
+    ; on terminal, rdi is the file descriptor to do it, ; being '0' the STDIN, '1' the STDOUT, and
     ; '2' the STDERR, rsi is the pointer to the
     ; message and rdx is the size of the message
     ; to be printed.